goravel/docs/ORM/getting-started.md

 #### Saving A Single Model Without Events

 Sometimes you may wish to "save" a given model without dispatching any events.
-You may accomplish this using the `SaveQuietly` method:
+You may accomplish this with the `SaveQuietly` method:

 ```go
 var user models.User